planetlambert/turing/README.md

 I wanted to read Turing's paper, and found it too difficult to understand.
 I couldn't find a complete and easily-readable reference implementation, so I decided to make my own.

 ## How to use this repository
-***Disclaimer**: I still don't understand large swaths of the paper (mainly the logic parts of sections 8 through 11).
+***Disclaimer**: There are still large swaths of the paper (mainly the logic parts of sections 8 through 11) that I don't understand well enough to explain to others.
 If you have a good resource to help a non-mathematician understand these sections, please reach out!*

 I highly recommend [The Annotated Turing](https://www.amazon.com/Annotated-Turing-Through-Historic-Computability/dp/0470229055) by Charles Petzold, which made this project possible.